 Choosing the right specialist

-As well as traditional architects and building companies, structural engineers are an essential part of a project from a safety perspective.
+As well as traditional architects in London and building companies, structural engineers are an essential part of a project from a safety perspective.
 By reviewing your plans from a structural integrity point of view, any red flags can be raised and resolved before the work is carried out.

 Understanding Your Foundations

 There is no one size fits all approach when it comes to foundations, the requirements will differ from property to property.
 A site survey will be required to establish the type of soil beneath your property and an appropriate foundation type will be chosen depending on its weight bearing abilities.

 Thinking Outside The Box

 Make your vision a reality by pairing with the best experts for the job, using their specialisms to establish a realistic approach.
 Where more traditional routes have failed, contact experienced architects to maximise the potential of your space and achieve your dream home.